Stable closed geodesics and stable figure-eights in convex hypersurfaces: Abstract

 \section{Abstract}

 For each odd $n \geq 3$, we construct a closed convex hypersurface of $\mathbb{R}^{n+1}$ that contains a non-degenerate closed geodesic with Morse index zero.
-A classical theorem of J.\,L.~Synge would forbid such constructions for even $n$, so in a sense we prove that Synge's theorem is "sharp."
-We also construct stable figure-eights: that is, for each $n \geq 3$ we embed the figure-eight graph in a closed convex hypersurface of $\mathbb{R}^{n+1}$, such that sufficiently small variations of the embedding either preserve its image or must increase its length.
+A classical theorem of J.\,L.~Synge would forbid such constructions for even $n$, so in a sense we prove that Synge's theorem is ``sharp.''
+We also construct stable figure eights: that is, for each $n \geq 3$ we embed the figure eight graph in a closed convex hypersurface of $\mathbb{R}^{n+1}$, such that sufficiently small variations of the embedding either preserve its image or must increase its length.

-These index-zero geodesics and stable figure-eights are mainly derived by constructing explicit billiard trajectories with ``controlled parallel transport'' in convex polytopes.
+These stable geodesics and stable figure eights are mainly obtained by constructing explicit billiard trajectories with ``controlled parallel transport'' in convex polytopes.

 2020 \emph{Mathematics Subject Classification.} Primary 53C22; Secondary 53C42